ietf-wg-cellar/matroska-specification/notes.md

 For compatibility with such movies, there is a value of the StereoMode that corresponds to AnaGlyph.

-There is also a "packed" mode (values 13 and 14) that consists of packing two frames together in a `Block` using lacing.
+There is also a "packed" mode (values 13 and 14) that consists of packing two frames together in a `Block` that uses lacing.
 The first frame is the left eye and the other frame is the right eye (or vice versa).
 The frames **SHOULD** be decoded in that order and are possibly dependent on each other (P and B frames).

 For separate tracks, Matroska needs to define exactly which track does what.
-`TrackOperation` with `TrackCombinePlanes` do that.
-For more details look at (#track-operation) on how TrackOperation works.
+`TrackOperation` with `TrackCombinePlanes` does that.
+For more details, see (#track-operation) on how TrackOperation works.

 The 3D support is still in infancy and may evolve to support more features.